 Dr. Erich Ritter is the head of the SharkSchool, an organization that teaches divers, snorkelers, rescue swimmers and others how to interact with sharks, what to look for when entering the water and most importantly how to feel safe among sharks.
 He functions as a case investigator of the SHARK RESEARCH INSTITUTE's GSAF (Global Shark Attack File).
 He is also the chairman of SAVN™, the SHARK ACCIDENT VICTIM NETWORK, a non-profit organization to help shark victims.
-He has given lectures worldwide and has been a guest on several different TV shows.
+He has been a guest on TV shows all over the world.
 His publications and books found a worldwide audience.

 Dr. Erich Ritter's main expertise is the body language of sharks, with a major interest in shark accidents and their causes.
-Many of the old theories of why sharks bite humans have been erased through his experiments, and new ideas proposed.
+Many of the old theories of why sharks bite humans have been erased through his experiments (e.g., the so called "mistaken identity theory' where a white shark mistakes a surfer for a seal is incorrect), and new ideas proposed.
 He is the only shark expert to recreate many of the typical accident scenarios with the respective species.
 His understanding of potential reasons for shark accidents opened new doors in this field of research.

 Dr. Erich Ritter is considered the top authority and pioneer in shark-human interaction.
-He developed the first shark-human interaction concept ADORE-SANE for swimmers, divers and snorkelers that allows safe interacting with any shark species under different conditions.
-He has spent the last twenty years collecting data from different shark species around the world.
+He developed the first shark-human interaction concept ADORE-SANE for swimmers, divers and snorkelers.
+This concept allows a safe interacting with any shark species under any conditions.
+He has spent the last 25 years collecting data from different shark species around the world.
 Besides some reef species, his primary focus is on Caribbean reef sharks, Blacktips, Lemons, Tigers, Oceanic Whitetips and white sharks.

 This Fact must be made Public ...